 Baserunning is not just about speed or lack of speed.
-To develop good baserunners despite speed, the baseball coach will need to teach base running skills, techniques and concepts.
+To develop good baserunners regardless of speed, the baseball coach will need to teach baserunning skills, techniques and concepts.
 Players will become better baserunners by practicing good baserunning and also by gaining game experience.
 Let’s take a look at some Baseball Coaching Tips for Baserunning.

 #1 Running the Bases Properly

 The shortest distance between two points is a straight line.
 If that is true, and it is, then that concept needs to be applied to running the bases correctly.
 A baserunning drill that should be run on the first day of practice, and at every practice until the team has mastered it, is simply having players start from home plate and run the bases until they reach home plate again.
 While running the bases, the runner needs to be instructed to run as straight as possible while hitting each base with their foot on the inside corner of the base that will minimize wide turns.
 Runners will want to avoid hitting the middle of the base or the outside corner of the base as this will cause a wide turn among other possible problems ( tripping on the base, colliding with a defensive player outside the base path, etc.).
 The focus of this drill should initially be technique over speed.
 Once the technique is mastered focus can shift to speed.

 When a runner is attempting to beat the throw of an infielder to first base, the runner must run through first base.
 A baseball coach should never take a skill like this for granted.
 While coaching I have witnessed baserunners come to a dead stop on first base because they were not taught to run through the base when attempting to beat an infielder’s throw to first base.
 Players must learn that after running through the base they become “fair game” if they make a move to advance towards second base.
 This baserunning skill should be taught at the first practice and, like running the bases properly should be taught at every practice until it is mastered.